EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 extension will not be removed when `tpaexec deploy` is next run.
-Furthermore, because TPA inspects the cluster prior to making changes, `tpaexec upgrade` will successfully upgrade the new extension despite it being absent from the config.yml.
+Furthermore, because TPA inspects the cluster prior to making changes, `tpaexec upgrade` will successfully upgrade the new extension despite it being absent from `config.yml`.

-It should be noted however that, even when such a change is detected, TPA will not make any attempt to modify the config.yml file.
+It should be noted however that, even when such a change is detected, TPA will not make any attempt to modify the `config.yml` file.

 ### Destructive, non-blocking changes
 Destructive changes that are easily detected and do not block TPA's